 Its been just over 6 months since I was approached at a fair and someone asked me what did I do with my clippings of threads.
 I answered, but it got me thinking, we talk about those little snipped bits often, but just how much other rubbish does cross stitch create, and how can we minimize that?
 So I went on a journey.
 Today, I can tell you that actually, you can do a lot more to help the environment that you currently are; but the fixes are easy.
 Let’s start simple.

 ORTs: Thread ends

-The biggest source of rubbish for cross stitch is a small snippet of thread, however these threads multiply.
+The biggest source of rubbish for cross stitch is a small snippet of thread, however, these threads multiply.
 Like, seriously; so many.
 I started my journey here, and the good news is that there are some clever ways to help you.
 The first; make an ORT jar.
-Ort is actually a really old term for ‘waste of any type’, however more commonly known as Old Raggety Threads, making a jar to store old snipped threads has two fantastic effects.
-The first, is you realised just how much thread you’re wasting.
-It’s a lot more than you think, and a few econmical ways to stitch will save meters of the stuff.
+Ort is actually a really old term for ‘waste of any type’, however, more commonly known as Old Raggedy Threads, making a jar to store old snipped threads has two fantastic effects.
+The first is you realized just how much thread you’re wasting.
+It’s a lot more than you think, and a few economical ways to stitch will save meters of the stuff.
 Secondly, once you’re done, you can use it.
-Now, you can use them a whole load of ways, but in my mind, the best is fire starters.
+Now, you can use them a whole load of ways, but in my mind, the best are fire starters.
 Threads burn really well, and if you place them inside an old loo roll (and you can add tumble dryer lint too) you can create fantastic fire starters, which not only work better than the ones from a store, but they aren’t covered in hellish chemicals.